money in peru

 dollars and money in peru

 Without a doubt, the American dollar is the best currency to bring in your Peru tours.
 Because the US dollar is a legally accepted currency that can be used in any of the Peruvian destinations.
-Also, the American coin is usually the second currency of choice within the Andean country and the strongest coin security in Peru (In addition, to the Euro) You will even see how many hotels publish their rates in dollars.
+Of course, we talk about American bills and not coins because cents of dollars are not accepted in Peru.
+Also, the American bill is usually the second currency of choice within the Andean country and the strongest currency security in Peru (In addition, to the same Sol).
+Therefore, you will even see how many hotels publish their rates in dollars.
 As well, many stores, taxi drivers, and restaurants accept dollars as a form of payment.
 However, not many businesses accept one (1) hundred US dollar bills, except for exchange houses.

 Money in Peru is not very different from other places in the world, and despite the great technological advances, Peru continues to be a cash society.
 In many towns and small towns, it is difficult to cash travelers’ checks or use credit cards.
 So it is always good to make sure you have some cash with you.